 About

-My interest in zooarchaeology started in 2019 as a volunteer on an archaeological expedition in Bara, one of the satellite cities of the Old Oyo Empire.
-This interest began with a conversation with the Project PI, Professor Akin Ogundiran, who walked me through the lacunae in the archaeology of Nigeria and West Africa caused by a lack of expertise in zooarchaeology.
-I encountered these gaps personally as I participated in the project for the rest of my undergraduate program.
+My interest in zooarchaeology emerged in 2019 during my volunteer work on an archaeological expedition at Bara, a royal suburb and necropolis of the Oyo Empire.
+This interest was shaped through discussions with the project’s principal investigator about significant lacunae in the archaeology of Nigeria and West Africa, particularly those resulting from the limited application of zooarchaeological data in the region.
+I encountered these gaps firsthand as I continued working on the project throughout the remainder of my undergraduate studies.

-This interest gradually became a passion as I proceeded with my undergraduate studies.
-My unflinching interest in science and biomolecular methods also got me interested in stable isotope analysis.
-Within the last two years of undergraduate studies, I trained myself in traditional zooarchaeology identification by reading books and visiting collections in the zoological museums and veterinary departments of the University of Ibadan and the University of Ilorin, Nigeria.
+This interest in zooarchaeology deepened over the course of my undergraduate studies, alongside a growing interest in scientific and biomolecular approaches to archaeological research, particularly stable isotope analysis and Zooarchaeology by Mass Spectrometry (ZooMS).
+During the final two years of my undergraduate program, I pursued independent training in traditional zooarchaeological identification through extensive self-directed study and hands-on work with comparative collections housed in zoological museums and veterinary departments at the University of Ibadan and the University of Ilorin, Nigeria.

-In 2021, I submitted my first zooarchaeological report (my undergraduate thesis), a preliminary faunal analysis of collection from Ikija, Nigeria, and was awarded a Bachelor of Science in Archaeology with First-Class Honours.
-Shortly after this, I started my doctoral program in Anthropology at the University of Toronto, where I am currently working with Professor Lisa Janz and Professor Paul Szpak, investigating human interaction with large herds, particularly horses and cattle in Mongolia, over the past 50,000 years.
-I am also working on materials from Nigeria using multispecies isotope analysis and zooarchaeological methods to investigate human-animal relations in the last 3000 years.
+In 2021, I completed and submitted my first zooarchaeological report—my undergraduate thesis—which presented a preliminary faunal analysis of material from Ikija, Nigeria.
+I was subsequently awarded a Bachelor of Science in Archaeology with First-Class Honours.
+Shortly thereafter, I began my doctoral program in Anthropology at the University of Toronto.
+My doctoral research investigates human interactions with large herds, particularly Ovodov horses and aurochs, in Mongolia over the past 50,000 years.
+In parallel, I am conducting research on archaeological materials from Nigeria, employing multispecies stable isotope analysis and zooarchaeological methods to examine human–animal relations over the last 3,000 years.